visjs-community/visjs-network/README.md

 The folder `dist` contains bundled versions of vis.js for direct use in the browser.
 These bundles contain all the visualizations and include external dependencies such as _hammer.js_ and _moment.js_.

 The source code of vis.js consists of commonjs modules, which makes it possible to create custom bundles using tools like [Browserify](http://browserify.org/) or [Webpack](http://webpack.github.io/).
-This can be bundling just one visualization like the Timeline, or bundling vis.js as part of your own browserified web application.
+This can be useful when bundling vis.js as part of your own browserified web application.

 _Note that hammer.js version 2 is required as of v4._